 Lead generation used to be a pretty formulaic process — offer a white paper or another downloadable resource, create an email funnel, and then pass the best leads off to sales.

+In the beginning, automation was clunky and felt robotic.
 However, AI and machine learning are making automation more useful and, in some cases, much more human.

 • Chatbots: AI-powered chatbots can answer questions, share resources, and even qualify leads by asking prospects about the company they work for, their job title, and what pain points they are looking to solve.

 • Tool integrations: The days of manually entering data into your CRM may soon be gone.
 Through integrations, tools like Leadfeeder can push leads right into your CRM — and even assign them to a salesperson.
-That means sales has more time to focus on closing.
+That means sales have more time to focus on closing.

 • Nurturing leads: Automation can make it easier than ever to nurture leads through strategies like retargeting and email drip campaigns.

 Automation is growing fast.
-By 2021, the automation industry is expected to be worth more than $83 billion dollars.
+By 2026, the automation industry is expected to be worth more than $83 billion dollars.
 If automation isn't already part of your lead gen process, it's time to get on board.

 B2B Lead Generation Guide